Why J. Edgar Hoover’s biographer worries about Kash Patel running the FBI

 This interview has been edited for length and clarity.

 Let’s start big-picture.
-What do you make of these comparisons between Hoover and Patel?
+What do you make of these comparisons between Hoover and Mr. Patel?

 What strikes me about it as a Hoover biographer is actually how different Kash Patel and J. Edgar Hoover are.

 Hoover was a big institutionalist.
 He spent his whole career in government.
 He believed in the power and independence of the FBI.
 He loved the FBI.
-He probably loved the FBI too much; and came to see it as sort of the great protector of the American way of life.
+He probably loved the FBI too much, and came to see it as sort of the great protector of the American way of life.

 Kash Patel, on the other hand, is kind of coming in with a wrecking ball.
 He has said that he wants to kind of reduce the independence of the FBI, make it much more responsive to the political needs and desires of the White House.
 And he really wants to, in a lot of ways, dismantle the bureaucracy that Hoover built.
 He has said that he wants to shut down the FBI headquarters inside the J. Edgar Hoover Building.